Darshan (Indian religions)

-The term also refers to six traditional schools of Hindu philosophy and their literature on spirituality and soteriology.
+The term also refers to any one of the six traditional schools of Hindu philosophy and their literature on spirituality and soteriology.

 Etymology

-The word darshana, also in the forms of darśana or darshanam, comes from Sanskrit दर्शन, from dṛś, 'to see', vision, apparition or glimpse.
+The word darshana, also in the forms of darśana or darshanam, comes from the Sanskrit root of दर्शन dṛś 'to look at', 'to view', vision, apparition or glimpse.

 Definition

 Darshana is described as an "auspicious sight" of a holy person, which bestows merit on the viewer.

+It is most commonly used for theophany, meaning a manifestation or vision of the divine.

+In Hinduism

-It is most commonly used for theophany, meaning a manifestation or vision of the divine, in Hindu worship, e.g. of a deity (especially in image form), or a very holy person or artifact.
+In Hindu worship, it refers to seeing a deity (especially in image form), or a very holy person or artifact.
 One can receive darshana or a glimpse of the deity in the temple, or from a great saintly person, such as a great guru.

-In Hinduism
+One can also take darshana of a sacred places like Kashi, Yamuna or Mount Kailash.

+In Hindu practice, adherents often refer to their temple visits as going for darshana rather than simply worship.
+Darshana, often translated as the "auspicious sight" of the divine, involves seeing the deity's image (murti).
+This visual experience is charged with religious significance, as the deity is believed to be present in the image, allowing worshippers to receive divine blessings through their gaze.

 The term darshana also refers to the six systems of thought, called darshanam, that comprise classical Hindu philosophy.
 The term therein implies how each of these six systems distinctively look at things and the scriptures in Indian philosophies.
-The six orthodox Hindu darshana are Nyaya, Vaisheshika, Samkhya, Yoga, Mīmāṃsā, and Vedanta.
+The six Hindu darshana are Nyaya, Vaisheshika, Samkhya, Yoga, Mīmāṃsā, and Vedanta.
 Buddhism and Jainism are examples of non-Hindu darshans.